itsabisek/issue-tracker/README.md

 # issue-tracker
-Issue tracker built using next.js
+Issue tracker built using next.js with references from [this Youtube tutorial series](https://youtu.be/ZVnjOPwW4ZA?si=dYEuBUMxfrdRsEFh).